Looking to fund your next big idea or cause? Here’s a quick rundown of the 7 best crowdfunding platforms:

 Let’s dive into the key features of our top 7 crowdfunding platforms.
 This breakdown will help you pick the best option for your equity, debt, or donation needs.

 Kickstarter: The big name in creative project funding.
-It's all-or-nothing, so you'd better hit that goal.
-Fees?
-5% plus 3-5% for processing.
-Not bad if you're confident in your project.
+It’s all-or-nothing, so you’d better hit that goal.
+Fees are 5% plus 3% and $0.30 a pledge, with a discounted rate on pledges under $10.

 GoFundMe: Personal causes are the name of the game.
 No platform fee, but you’ll still pay 2.9% + $0.30 for processing.
 Want your cash fast?
 2-5 business days and it’s yours.

 Fundrise: Real estate for the masses.
 Start with just $10.
-The 1% total fee is a steal in the property market.
+The advisory fee is 0.15%, with fund-level fees on top; check the current total before you assume it is cheap.

 Kiva: 0% interest microloans.
 That’s right, zero.
 Lend with $25, borrow up to $15,000.
 Small businesses, this one’s for you.